-- Requirement for 100% of our identified employees to undertake an internally developed e-learning Modern Slavery Awareness training module.
-As of 18th January 2022, 87% of employees have completed the course. - Modern slavery threat assessments to be undertaken on five of our highest risk subcontractors.
+- Requirement for 90% of all employees to undertake an internally developed e-learning Modern Slavery Awareness training module.
+As of 31st March 2022, 91.3% of employees have completed the course. - Modern slavery threat assessments to be undertaken on five of our highest risk subcontractors.
 MWH changed its plan for undertaking assessments and decided to use Slave Free Alliance to both complete these and to assist us in developing internal capability.
 MWH will undertake further assessments during 2022 in conjunction with Slave Free Alliance.